Guide to mid-year plan changes

 Conclusion

 Choosing a health insurance policy is a big decision for employers and employees.
-If you’re an employer or employee who wants to make changes to your health plan, it’s essential to understand the guidelines you need to follow.
+If you're an employer or employee who wants to make changes to your health insurance policy, it's essential to understand the guidelines you need to follow.

 If you're an employer looking to improve your employee benefits package, implementing an integrated HRA at your organization is a great option.
 With an integrated HRA, you can offer your employees a more personalized health benefit to cover their medical care without changing your current group health coverage.